rcalxrc08/FinancialMonteCarlo.jl/README.md

 ## Example of Interaction with DifferentialEquations.jl: Pricing Options in Black Scholes Model
-The following example shows how to price different kind of options with underlying varying according to the Black Scholes Model simulates using the library DifferentialEquations.jl.
+The following example shows how to price different kind of options with underlying varying according to the Black Scholes Model, simulated using DifferentialEquations.jl.
 ```julia
 #Import the Package
 using FinancialMonteCarlo,DifferentialEquations;